Panoramic Monitoring Receiver

-A small committee was assembled to draw the initial
+A small committee was assembled to define the initial

 functional specification, using an existing Hans Plisch receiver as a

-It would have to be a panorama receiver with an operational frequency
+It would have to be a panoramic receiver with an operational frequency

 range from 100 kHz to 1GHz, and it had to fit inside a standard car.

-The new receiver was called PAN-1000 and would be
+The new receiver – that would later become known as PAN-1000 – would be

-developed and built (in small quantity) by the Dutch Radar Test Station,
+developed and built in small quantity by the Dutch Radar Laboratory –

 in Noordwijk (Netherlands).